National Physical Laboratory (United Kingdom)

 The National Physical Laboratory (NPL) is the national measurement standards laboratory of the United Kingdom.
 It sets and maintains physical standards for British industry.

 Founded in 1900, the NPL is one of the oldest metrology institutes in the world.
-Research and development work at the laboratory has contributed to the advancement of many disciplines of science, including the development early computers in the late 1940s and 1950s, construction of the first accurate atomic clock in 1955, and the invention and pioneering implementation of packet switching in the 1960s, which is today one of the fundamental technologies of the Internet.
+Research and development work at the laboratory has contributed to the advancement of many disciplines of science, including the development of early computers in the late 1940s and 1950s, construction of the first accurate atomic clock in 1955, and the invention and first implementation of packet switching in the 1960s, which is today one of the fundamental technologies of the Internet.
 The former heads of NPL include many individuals who were pillars of the British scientific establishment.

-NPL is based at Bushy Park in Teddington, west London.
-It is managed under the Department for Business, Energy and Industrial Strategy and is one of the most extensive government laboratories in the United Kingdom.
+NPL is based at Bushy Park in Teddington, south-western Greater London.
+It is operated by NPL Management Ltd, a company owned by the Department for Science, Innovation and Technology, and is one of the most extensive government laboratories in the United Kingdom.

 History

 Precursors

 In the 19th century, the Kew Observatory was run by self-funded devotees of science.
 In the early 1850s, the observatory began charging fees for testing meteorological instruments and other scientific equipment.
-As universities in the United Kingdom created and expanded physics departments, the governing committee of the Observatory became increasingly dominated by paid university physicists in the last two decades of the nineteenth century.
+As universities in the United Kingdom created and expanded physics departments, the governing committee of the observatory became increasingly dominated by paid university physicists in the last two decades of the nineteenth century.
 By this time, instrument-testing was the observatory's main role.
 Physicists sought the establishment of a state-funded scientific institution for testing electrical standards.

 Founding

-The National Physical Laboratory was established in 1900 at Bushy House in Teddington on the site of the Kew Observatory.
+The National Physical Laboratory was established in 1900 at Bushy House in Teddington.
 Its purpose was "for standardising and verifying instruments, for testing materials, and for the determination of physical constants".
 The laboratory was run by the UK government, with members of staff being part of the civil service.
 It grew to fill a large selection of buildings on the Teddington site.

 Late 20th century

-Administration of NPL was contracted out in 1995 under a Government Owned Contractor Operated model, with Serco winning the bid and all staff transferred to their employment.
+Administration of NPL was contracted out in 1995 under a Government Owned Contractor Operated (GOCO) model, via a new operating company, NPL Management Ltd. Serco won the bid and all staff transferred to their employment.
 Under this regime, overhead costs halved, third-party revenues grew by 16% per annum, and the number of peer-reviewed research papers published doubled.

 NPL procured a large state-of-the-art laboratory under a Private Finance Initiative contract in 1998.
 The construction was undertaken by John Laing.